metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 On the other hand, the Chiefs have the Las Vegas ground game read.
 Their efforts to study Derek Carr and his audibles seem to have paid off.

 It's clear the Chiefs entered this game with that underdog vibe.
 Contrary to the spread, Las Vegas attended this game blinded by a bit of cockiness.

+***

+## Panthers @ Cardinals

+Carolina's defensive line is just punking this Arizona offensive line.
+They're the reason the first two of Arizona's drives ended pretty dismally in turnovers.

+Cam Newton is a game changer with his charisma.